 Derivative instruments, quoted securities and foreign exchange spot transactions are recognized on and derecognized from the balance sheet on the settlement date.
+The Company uses the option in IFRS 9 to continue to apply the hedge accounting provisions in IAS 39.

-Financial assets and liabilities are offset and the net amount reported in balance sheet only if there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net hasis
+Financial assets and liabilities are offset and the net amount reported in balance sheet only if there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis.